Bulk Add Elements

 webflow.elementBuilder(preset)

-Creates a builder for efficiently constructing complex element hierarchies before adding them to the canvas.
-This method is optimized for bulk creation of elements, particularly useful when dealing with complex hierarchical designs like SVG graphics or nested components.
+Construct complex element structures before adding them to a page.
+This method is optimized for bulk creation of elements, and is particularly useful when working with SVG graphics or nested element groups like a navigation menu.
+This approach is more efficient than creating and adding elements one at a time, especially for complex designs.

 Current Limitations